-Performance Scenarios (Annex IV) [Last update 20 November 2017]
+VI.
+Performance Scenarios (Articles 3 and 8 and Annexes IV and V) [Last update 21 December 2022]

-With reference to Annex IV Points 19-20: could you clarify for which intermediate holding periods should we show performance scenarios during the lifetime of a product?
+1. Could you clarify for which intermediate holding periods should we show performance scenarios during the lifetime of a product?
 (E.g.: 1.1 years product, with remaining lifetime of 9 months).
 We believe this should reference the remaining life of the product.

 For products with a fixed end date, the remaining time to maturity should be used to demonstrate the performance scenarios.
-Therefore, in this specific example, in accordance with Point 21 of Annex IV no intermediate performance scenario is needed where the time to maturity is less than a year.
+Therefore, in this specific example, in accordance with Point 34 of Annex IV no intermediate performance scenario is needed where the time to maturity is less than a year.